Suparna (film)

 Suparna (සුපර්ණා) is a 2020 Sri Lankan Sinhala fantasy thriller and first environmental Sci-fi film, directed by Sujeewa Priyal Yaddehige and produced by Kalyani Ranawaka form North West Films.
 It features an ensemble cast where Duleeka Marapana in lead role along with Dinakshie Priyasad, Ashan Dias, Darshan Dharmaraj and Sanjeewa Upendra in supportive roles.
 Music composed by Pabalu Wijegunawardana.

 Superna talks about environmental degradation caused by human activity, from genetic predation.

 In October 2020, Dhanushka Gunathilake won the award for the Best Cinematography at Indus Valley International Film Festival.

 Releasing

-Initially planned to release on 31 January 2020, it has been delayed due to prevailing films in cinema theaters.
-The film was officially screened on 14 February 2020.
+Initially planned to release on 31 January 2020, the film was officially screened on 14 February 2020.